railsfactory-abhiram/slate/source/index.html.md

     }

 ```
-This endpoint retrieves the details of all the Residents of a particular provider.
+This endpoint retrieves the details of all the Accounts in a provider's Connect 4 Healthcare service.

 ### Resource URL